rob-lian/QuickRoadExtraction/README.md

 |AC	|0.2115	|0.2074	|0.2085	|0.2091|
 |AD	|0.2245	|0.2254	|0.2264	|0.2254|

-These data shows that the proposed algorithm takes almost the same time to extract any length of road centerline given a fixed image size.
+The data shows that the proposed algorithm takes almost the same time to extract any length of road centerline given a fixed image size.